Olafaloofian/React-Frontend-Lightsail-Deployment/README.md

 ```
 This server block tells NGINX to listen on port 80, as well as specifying where the files to serve are located with `root` and `index`. `server_name` accepts your domain names (one with `www` and one without) to route requests to these files.
 The `location /` entry makes sure that any paths not available in the project route the user back to `index.html`.

-Exit nano same as before - CTRL-x, then y, then ENTER.
+Exit the nano editor same as before - CTRL-x, then y, then ENTER.

 Instead of tediously backing out and retyping the information in `sites-enabled`, let's make another symbolic link: